tcd/x12/README.md

 - Project was forked by Sean Walberg, creating version 1.2.0 in April 2012.
 - Project was forked by Marty Petersen in November 2012, creating pd_x12.
+- Project was forked by Clay Dunston in October 2019, creating tcd_x12.

 # License